rakutentech/leofs_docs/s3_client.rst

 "SDK for Java" is here: http://aws.amazon.com/sdkforjava/

-.. note:: You need to set 'Proxy Host' and 'Proxy Port' with ClientConfiguration class.
+.. note:: LeoFS's domains are governed by :ref:`this rule <s3-path-label>`.
+You need to set 'Proxy Host' and 'Proxy Port' with ClientConfiguration class.

 Sample Code